-Yep I'm a big fan of the tech toolbox.
-These are tools and resources you can use to help you save time and automate things as you build your business.
-If you want to know what's in my toolbox, click here.
+Yep, I’m a big fan of using technology to help you save time and automate tasks as you build your business.
+If you want to know what’s in my toolbox, click here.
 If you need a website, you can grab a hosting plan from Bluehost for less than $100/year.
-You can set up a Mailchimp account for free.
+You can start a newsletter for free.
 You can even use a tool like Calendly to allow folks to schedule time on your calendar for a meeting.
 You have options here.
 The goal is to be aware of ways that technology can help you save time and allow you to get things done while you’re at work (or asleep).

 5. Get connected.

 Use the social media channels that you’re already active on to promote your business.
 For example, share your latest blog post on Facebook.
 Start following potential clients on Twitter.
 Get out in your local community and tell people what you are doing.
 Add people to your mailing list so they can stay updated on the things you’re working on.

 Meet people.
 Make connections.
 You never know where your next opportunity may come from.

 6. Use your day job’s powers for good.

-Once you start doing this side hustle thing, you might start resenting the day job or thinking it's the enemy.
-First of all, this is normal because you can often feel like the job is standing in the way of you doing what you want to do.
+Once you start doing this side hustle, you might resent the day job or think it’s the enemy.
+First, this is normal because you can often feel like the job is standing in the way of you doing what you want.
 The day job is a good thing.
 It helps you take care of your rent and your basic needs while you build this business on the side.
-This gives you the flexibility to experiment and try and fail as much as you want without worrying that you’ll lose everything and be living in a van down by the river.
+You have the flexibility to experiment and try and fail as much as you want without worrying that you’ll lose everything to live in a van down by the river.